 The IQIP Site Visit will begin with a discussion about the provider's immunization workflow.
-The conversation should involve the provider describing each step of their immunization workflow from the moment the patient enters the clinic through the administration of the vaccines, documentation on the patient's medical record, and scheduling of the next immunization visit.
+The conversation should involve the provider describing each step of their immunization workflow from the moment the patient enters the clinic through the administration of the vaccines,

 Consultants will discuss steps taken at the provider site to prepare for a patient immunization visit and will assess immunization service delivery through the completion of a patient visit.
-A SIP will be developed in collaboration between the provider point of contact, and the consultant that will outline the quality improvement strategies selected, supporting action- items, and check-in activities.
+A SIP will be developed in collaboration between the provider point of contact, and the consultant that will outline the quality improvement strategies selected, supporting actionitems, and check-in activities.